OfirNahshoni/FinalProject_DSIP/README.md

 <img width="416" alt="image" src="https://user-images.githubusercontent.com/58309185/183515583-e381e428-cb45-4ae6-9972-cfa9896eb39e.png">

-To activate the program you need to download the
+To activate the program you need to download the ipynb (python notbook file) file.
+The start of coefficients is random choosen.
+The Gradient Step is implemented in a function called: "" This function is activated 1000 times, but it would be better to run even more steps the optimisation.